tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_overview.md

 That said, one area where REST APIs can be problematic is with devices (for example, smartphones and tablets, devices in cars, streaming media devices).
 In these cases, calls to REST APIs tend to be slow, so a native library API (such as [Android](https://developer.android.com)) is used instead.

-In the next topic, [How much code do you need to know?](jobapis_learning_code.html), I'll explore the topic of how much code you need to know, and strategies for learning it.
+In the next topic, [How much code do you need to know?](jobapis_learning_code.html), I'll explore the topic of how much code you need to know and strategies for learning it.